Minister (Christianity): Catholic

 In France, secular priests (diocesan priests) are addressed "Monsieur l'Abbé" or, if a parish priest, as "Monsieur le Curé".
 In Germany and Austria priests are addressed as "Hochwürden" (meaning "very worthy") or with their title of office (Herr Pfarrer, i.e. Mr. Parson). in Italy as "Don" followed by his name (e.g. "Don Luigi Perrone").

-Religious priests (members of religious orders) are addressed "Father" in all countries (Père, Pater, Padre etc.).
+Religious priests (members of religious orders) are addressed "Father" in all countries (Père, Pater, Padre, etc.).

 Up until the 19th century, secular clergy in English-speaking countries were usually addressed as "Mister" (which was, in those days, a title reserved for gentleman, those outside the gentry being called by name and surname only), and only priests in religious orders were formally called "Father".
 In the early 19th century it became customary to call all priests "Father".

 In the Middle Ages, before the Reformation, secular priests were entitled as knights, with the prefix "Sir".
 See examples in Shakespeare's plays like Sir Christopher Urswick in Richard III.
 This is closer to the Italian and Spanish "Don" which derives from the Latin "Dominus" meaning "Lord;" in English, the prefix "Dom" is used for priests who are monks, a prefix which was spelled "Dan" in Middle English.
 The French "Monsieur" (like the German "Mein Herr", the Italian "Signor" and the Spanish "Señor") also signifies "My Lord", a title commonly used in times past for any person of rank, clerical or lay.

 The term "minister" is used by the Catholic Church in some cases, such as the head of the Franciscans being the Minister General.

-In the Greek-Catholic Church, all clergy are called "Father", including deacons, who are titled "Father Deacon", "Deacon Father", or simply "Father".
+In the Greek-Catholic Church, all clergy are called "Father".
+This include deacons, who are titled "Father Deacon", "Deacon Father", or simply "Father".
 Depending on the institution, seminarians may be titled "Brother", "Brother Seminarian", "Father Seminarian" or simply "Father".
 Their wives are usually addressed as "presvytera", "matushka" or "khourriyye" as in the Orthodox world and also by their first names.
 Greek-Catholic Patriarchs are addressed as Your Beatitude.
 Eastern clergy are usually addressed by their Christian or ordination name, not their surname.